What Does It Mean, “If You Love Something, Let It Go”?

 When we first fall in love, our whole world centers on our relationship.
 Once the flames have cooled down, however, most people return to their primary personal goals - finishing an education, building a career or perfecting their skill sets.
 You may have a codependent relationship if you are unable to find satisfaction in life outside your romance.
 You recognize unhealthy behavior in your partner but choose to stay and you give your partner support at the cost of your own mental, emotional and physical well-being.

-While some people thrive on codependent relationships, they can be an unhealthy breeding ground for conflict.
-Codependents will often try to control the relationship, usually by manifesting acute anxieties, jealousies and a tendency to be clingy.
-If the green-eyed monster has been controlling the way you relate to your partner, you may need to step back and give your one true love a little emotional freedom.
-Although this may prove painful, if you love something, you let it go because relationships are built on equal trust.
+While some people thrive on codependent relationships, they are actually not healthy for us.
+Codependent dynamics can stunt people from growing as human beings.
+They can also be an unhealthy breeding ground for conflict.
+Codependent people will often try to control the relationship, usually by manifesting acute anxiety, jealousy and a tendency to be clingy.
+If the green-eyed monster has been controlling the way you relate to your partner, you may need to step back and give your true love some emotional freedom.
+Although this may prove to be painful, if you love something, let it go.
+Romantic relationships are built on equal trust.
+Trust that if this is true love, that person will come back to you if it's meant to be.
+This relies on faith as well as confidence in yourself.

 Because You Love Yourself

-The quality of the love you can give to others reflects in how much you love yourself.
-A person who has confidence doesn't undermine the confidence of others.
-A person who takes pride in self takes pride in the accomplishments of others.
-When you love yourself, you are supportive of your partner, but will not accept self-destructive behaviors because they reflect a poor treatment of the love you have for each other.
+The quality of the love you can give to others is reflective of how much you love yourself.
+A person who has self-confidence doesn't undermine the confidence of others.
+A person who takes pride in self-takes pride in the accomplishments of others.
+When you love yourself, you are supportive of your partner, but will not accept self-destructive behaviors.
+These maladaptive behaviors are an indication that the love you have for each other isn't a healthy love.
 If you love something, let it go when destructive behaviors have abused your mental well- being and the mental and physical health of your loved one.

 Cross Roads of Life

-There is really nothing more difficult than letting go of what you love just to see if it comes back to you, but it's a decision we'll be faced with throughout our lives.
-More often than not, there will be a family member who makes a decision that will separate them either physically or culturally from the rest, but we have to accept the choice.
+There is nothing more difficult than letting go of what you love just to see if it comes back to you, but it's a decision we'll be faced with throughout our lives.
+Life is full of loss, and breakups are a part of that.
+People either stay together or they grow apart.
+There are also times that a family member makes a decision that will separate them either physically or culturally from the rest of the family.
+We have no choice but to accept these circumstances.

-Children leave home and we accept them back with open arms.
+Children leave home for college, boarding school or camp and we accept them back with open arms.
 We demonstrate our best qualities to love when we do it openly, with respect and support for each other.

-Sometimes relationships drift apart simply because we go through changes and the changes set us in separate directions.
-Sometimes those drifting directions bring us back together.
-We can't really expect ourselves to be at the helm of anyone's life but our own, so when we love something we let it go to find its own meaning.
-If it comes back to us, it becomes an essential part of our lives.
+Sometimes relationships drift apart simply because we go through changes and the changes set to send us in different life directions.
+Sometimes although we go in opposite directions, we are brought back together, by outside circumstances or (if you believe in it) fate.
+We can't expect ourselves to be at the center of anyone's life but our own, so when we love something we let it go to see if it's actually meaningful in our lives.
+If it comes back to us, it is an essential part of our lives.
 If it doesn't, it means that when you came to the crossroads, you chose one direction, and the person you love chose another.

-You may feel that you already know that what you want for them is to be happy staying with you.
-That's probably true, but it may be your inner child that doesn't want to say goodbye.
-Think as an adult, someone who truly cares about them and wants the best for them.
+You may believe that what would make them happy is to stay with you.
+This may or may not be true, but it could also be your inner child who doesn't want to say goodbye.
+There could be triggers from your past that are making you believe that you need to hang on to this relationship when in reality this has to do more with you than it does with this person.
+You are an adult now and someone who truly cares about them and wants the best for them.
 Do you want them to feel like a whole, independent person?
 Would you rather they stay if it means they'll never reach their full potential?
 Perhaps you feel that when you let them go, they'll never return.
 That might or might not be true.
-Yet, taking that risk may mean that when they do return, they'll appreciate your love even more than they ever have before.
+Taking that risk could mean that when they do return, they'll appreciate your love even more than they ever have before.
+That will be a warm and wonderful feeling.
+In this instance, it's worth letting someone go because you'll be rewarded with your love's gratitude.

 What Do You Want for Yourself?

 Examine your motives for wanting them to stay.
-Are you afraid they'll be hurt out there in the larger world without you?
-The truth is that people can get hurt whether they are in a relationship or not.
-You can't protect them from everything.
-Even trying to do so can create a situation where they resent you and want nothing more than to get away from you.
+Are you worried they'll be hurt out there in the larger world without you?
+The reality is that people can get hurt whether they are in a relationship or not.
+You can't protect or shelter them from everything that could harm them.
+Trying to do so can create a situation where they resent you and want nothing more than to get away from you.
+That isn't your goal and you don't want to sabotage a chance at making this relationship work.
 No matter how much they love you, they may feel compelled to stretch their wings.
-In the meantime, you may have anxiety issues you can work on with a counselor to be ready for their return or for a new love.
+In the meantime, you may have anxiety issues you can work on with a counselor to be ready for their return or for the possibility of finding new love with someone else.

 Maybe you're afraid of being alone.
-If so, you probably need to work on your own issues rather than focusing on your relationship with them.
+If so, you need to work on your own emotional issues rather than focusing on your relationship with another person.
+It should be noted that staying in any relationship because you don't want to be by yourself is unhealthy.
+It's better to be alone than in an unhealthy or toxic relationship.
 Also, the dating scene can be pretty intimidating if you've been in a relationship for a long time.
-Yet, it may be better for you in the long run to develop your social skills more.
+It's better for you, in the long run, to develop your social skills more.

-If you're a parent with a child leaving home, you may have spent much of your life taking care of them, worrying about them, building your life around their needs and desires.
-Parenthood can be a beautiful thing, and it may be hard to let their dependency end.
+If you're a parent with a child leaving home, you may have spent much of your life taking care of them, worrying about them and building your life around their needs and desires.
+Parenthood is a beautiful thing, and it may be hard to let their dependency end.
 However, as they leave, you have a chance to do the things you never had time to do before.
 You can spend more time being an adult, free of the responsibilities that come with raising a child.

 You may be faced with a situation where your loved one isn't leaving the relationship but wants to go far away for a while to further their education, take care of an aging parent or a sick relative, or pursue greater career opportunities.
 If you hold them back, they might come to resent you, or even worse, they may give up on ever living the life they want.
 If they settle for being with you when their heart wants to follow their dreams, either you or they or both of you will suffer along until they feel they're too old to live up to their potential or the two of you fall out of love completely.